 - Sew shut the first section with a straight stitch from the top pin to the bottom pin as shown below.

 - Mix another 1-½ cups of rice with a drop of essential oil, add to rectangle, move rice to the bottom, and sew shut with a straight stitch from the top pin to the bottom pin of that section.
 Repeat for all areas except the last one where the opening is to the rectangle.

 - Before adding rice to the last area, iron the opening so that the edges are folded in and ready to sew shut.

 - Mix and add last 1-½ cups of rice.
 Sew the end shut with a straight stitch from the top to the bottom making sure to back stitch at both ends.

 - Trim all threads and your heating pad is finished!

 A bonus about this microwavable heating pad is that it has built-in sections to fold it when storing!

 All microwaves are different.
 You’ll need to experiment to see what settings you need to use to get the heating pad warm and cozy without overheating the rice.
 The rice can burn upon overheating.
 DO NOT add water or get the heating pad wet before microwaving.
 This can lead to serious steam burns.

 For this size heating pad, I start with 60 seconds on high, which is often warm enough.
-If it’s not quite right, add 15 seconds on high until reaching the desired toastiness.
+If it’s not quite right, add 15 seconds on high until reaching the desired warmth.

-Since this makes for a great homemade gift, be sure to check out all of our Homemade Christmas Gift ideas here!
+Since this microwavable heating pad makes for a great homemade gift, be sure to check out all of our Homemade Christmas Gift ideas here!